 - ISO 15693 ICODE SLIX2: up to 11.0 cm

-Actual distance varies with tag type, orientation, shielding, and surrounding metal.
+Actual distance varies with tag type, antenna size, orientation, shielding, metal nearby, firmware configuration, and surrounding RF noise.

 Common Errors